-- A. Document the total number of Scholarship and Non-scholarship students attending the school during the year being reported on. - B. Obtain a copy of the tuition & fees schedule for the school year being reported on.
-Select a sample of 10 scholarship students or 5% of the total number of scholarship students (whichever is greater) to determine if the tuition and fees charged to the sampled students is consistent with the tuition and fees for non-scholarship students.
-Report any exceptions found as Reportable Exceptions.
+- A. Obtain by inquiry and record the total number of Scholarship and Non-scholarship students attending the school during the year being reported on.. - B. Obtain a copy of the tuition & fees schedule for the school year being reported on.
+Select a sample of 10 scholarship students or 5% of the total number of scholarship students (whichever is greater).
+Compare the tuition and fees charged and confirm the sampled students' tuition and fees are consistent with the tuition and fees for non-scholarship students.
+Report any exceptions found as Reportable Exceptions. - C. Obtain the school's calendar.
+Calculate the school's operating term (school year).
+Compare the school's operating term with State Board of Education Rule 6A-1.09512 of at least 170 actual school days and 540 net instructional hours for students in kindergarten, 720 net instructional hours for students in grades 1-3, and 900 net instructional hours for students in grades 4-12.
+Report any exceptions found as Material Exceptions. - D. Inspect the school's attendance policy and confirm they maintain attendance records.

-- C. Obtain the school's calendar to determine if the school's operating term (school year) is consistent with State Board of Education Rule 6A-1.09512 of at least 170 actual school days and 540 net instructional hours for students in kindergarten, 720 net instructional hours for students in grades 1-3, and 900 net instructional hours for students in grades 4-12.
-Report any exceptions found as Material Exceptions. - D. Obtain the school's attendance policy and document how they maintain attendance records.
-For schools operating remotely or hybrid, document the school's method for recording remote attendance. - E. Using the sample selected from VI (A) scan the attendance records for each selected student and determine whether the school is complying with its attendance policy and recordkeeping requirement.
-Report any exceptions found as Material Exceptions. - F. Without advance notice to the school of the student names, select 10 scholarship students and observe the students' presence in school that day.
+Using the sample selected from VI (B) observe the attendance records for each selected students and observe that attendance was taken for the selected students on one randomly selected school day in each quarter of the school year being reported on and during which that student was enrolled.
+Report any exceptions found as Material Exceptions. - E. Without advance notice to the school of the student names, select 10 scholarship students and observe the students' presence in school that day.
 The sample should include at least 2 students (or one if only one student participating in a given program attends the school) from each Scholarship program in which the school participates.
 This procedure must be done before the end of the school year being reported on. - 1.
+Document what date the procedure was performed.

-Determine if the student's attendance was accurately recorded for the day. - 2.
-If the student is not present, determine whether the student is listed as absent on the school's attendance records. - G. Report any exceptions found as Material Exceptions.
+- 2. Determine if the student's attendance was accurately recorded for the day. - 3.
+If the student is not present, determine whether the student is listed as absent on the school's attendance records. - 4.
+Report any exceptions found as Material Exceptions.